 Gay rights in Taiwan

 The first thing to note is that gay rights in Taiwan are very progressive.
 More progressive than some Western countries so we even rate it as one of the most gay friendly places in the world.
 It's no wonder that Taiwan is so welcoming to LGBTQ travelers.
 This was immediately apparent to us from the moment we touched down at Taipei's airport.
-We never had any issues whatsoever and we felt so comfortable while we were travelling around.
+We never had any issues whatsoever and we felt so comfortable while we were traveling around.

 Alongside all of this, Taiwan offers full rights to transgender individuals.
 So as you can imagine, a pretty sweet place to be LGBTQ in Asia!
 For a more local perspective, check out our interview with Mr Gay Taiwan.